-Step 6: The formulas are based on applying the colorants on a round size ball of mixed Crystal Clay about the size of a very large blueberry.
-If you are mixing a larger sized ball of Crystal Clay, just adjust your formula appropriately.
+Step 6: The formulas are based on applying the colorants on a round size ball of mixed Epoxy Clay about the size of a very large blueberry.
+If you are mixing a larger sized ball of Epoxy Clay, just adjust your formula appropriately.

 Step 9: To be able to reuse your gloves, wipe them down fully with a wet-wipe before removing.
 To remove the gloves from your hands, pull at the fingertips and then pull the full glove off.
 This will prevent it from turning inside out and potentially getting some of the opaque pigment on the inside of the gloves and on your hands.
 The colors are potent and stain very easily.